Mahi Study Reveals New Info About Dolphin

 • Dolphin are capable of sustained high-speed travels.
 An example is a fish that went from the Florida Keys to Oregon Inlet in nine days, covering 893 miles.

-• Multiple fish traveled from the Florida Keys to off New York and New Jersey in less than two months.
+• Twenty-nine fish traveled from Florida to off Maryland to Rhode Island on average in less than two months.

 • Fish tagged and later recaptured in the Caribbean Sea and off the north coast of the northern Caribbean Islands always moved in a general western direction.